Stats.Blue

 • The results of the ANOVA $F$-test are approximately correct when the largest sample standard deviation is no more than twice as large as the smallest sample standard deviation.

-• If the data violates any of the normality conditions for smaller samples sizes, or if it violates the assumption of equal standard deviations (as determined by the previous item), non-parametric methods may be more advisable: try the Kruskal-Wallis Test.
+• If the data violates any of the normality conditions for smaller samples sizes, or if it violates the assumption of equal standard deviations (as determined by the previous item), non-parametric methods are advised: try the Kruskal-Wallis Test.

 Sample data goes here (enter numbers in columns):